Course Catalog

 ECE 342 Principles of Quantum Engineering

-ECE 345 Introduction to Robotics (also MAE 345, COS 346)
+ECE 345 Introduction to Robotics (also MAE 345, COS 346, ROB345)

 Robotics is a rapidly-growing field with applications including unmanned aerial vehicles, autonomous cars, and robotic manipulators.
 This course will provide an introduction to the basic theoretical and algorithmic principles behind robotic systems.
 The course will also allow students to get hands-on experience through project-based assignments on quadrotors.
 In the final project, students will implement a vision-based obstacle avoidance controller for a quadrotor.
 Topics include motion planning, control, localization, mapping, and vision.

-ECE 346 Intelligent Robotic Systems (also COS348, MAE346)
+ECE 346 Intelligent Robotic Systems (also COS348, MAE346, ROB346)

-ECE 351 Foundations of Modern Optics
+ECE 351 Foundations of Photonics

 ECE 364 Machine Learning for Predictive Data Analytics